How To Spot A Bad Trainer

 - Does she check her BlackBerry while you lift?

 You wouldn't want adistracted doctor operating on you,so expect no less from your trainer.Chatting nonstop and lookingaround are all signs that she's onautopilot.
 She should be correctingyour form and encouraging you.

 - Does she ask you how you're feeling before every session?

-and pains can all affect your workout.
+Stress, a bad night's sleep, and nagging achesand pains can all affect your workout.